San Giljan A.S.C.

 Season 2022 - San Giljan ASC were crowned champions for the 12th time by beating Sliema convincingly in the play-offs.
 The senior males also won the 14th Knock out final by beating Neptunes ASC and winning the same trophy for a record 7th time in the last 8 years.
 This summer was a fantastic season for the club when even the ladies team managed to win the knock out trophy against Sirens and were runners up in the championship, losing by just one goal in the last minute of the playoff final against Sirens ASC.
 Goaler Jake Tanti was nominated and awarded the player of the year.

-Season 2023 - The club started off with winning the Enemed Cup by beating rivals Sliema 11-8.
+Season 2023 - Record year for the club winning all the local silverware.
+The club started off with winning the Enemed Cup by beating rivals Sliema 11–8.
+The club won also the Winter League, Presidents Cup and the BOV Knock out competition in all occasions beating Sliema WPSC in the finals.
+In summer the club played the playoffs against Neptunes winning both games out of three to be declared the summer champions.

+Season 2024 - The club continued were it left the previous years by starting off with winning 4 trophies.
+The enemed cup, the BOV winter cup, the sport malta cup, and presidents cup making in 11 trophies in a row for the balluta team.

+Season 2025 - 100th Anniversary of the foundation of ASA.
+The year started off with player Jake Bonavia winning player of the year.
+Jake Tanti was confirmed as goaler of the year.
+The club of San Giljan managed to register the trebble in this particular year winning the Winter league, Summer Knock out and the Summer league.